Unthrottled/ultra-marathon/content/nextchapter.md

 The purpose for starting and continuing to grow this new aspect of my life needs to be stronger than everything else.
 Much like everything else that I do is an attempt to give my life purpose and meaning (I guess everybody else does this too).
-As of today, most of the actions that I have taken up to know, has been directed towards growing my career and setting myself up for financial success in the future.
+As of today, most of the actions that I have taken uptil now, has been directed towards growing my career and setting myself up for financial success in the future.
 Most of those boxes have been checked at the moment, and I will continue to be diligent with these as time passes.
 Though I may never be at a satisfactory level, I need to accept where I am now to be acceptable.